uxumax/access_telebot/README.md

 docker/manage.sh export_tron_wallets
 ```

-After exporting, you can copy the private keys and import them into the TronGrid wallet for management.
-You can continue to use these wallets to receive payments even after importing them into the [TronLink Wallet](https://www.tronlink.org/) app.
+After exporting, you can copy the private keys and import them into the [TronLink Wallet](https://www.tronlink.org/) for management.
+You can continue to use these wallets to receive payments even after importing them into the that app.

 ## Note